JeffDess/zmk-config/setup-term.md

       > Note: This option is also available in the `fcitx5-configtool` GUI under
       > _Wayland Input Method Interface_.

-1. Relaunch Fcitx with `fcitx --replace -d`
+1. Relaunch Fcitx with `fcitx5 --replace -d`

 Everything should work fine now! 🚀